JonasHasl/Hobby-Projects/README.md

-# Hobby-Projects
+# Welcome to my Hobby-Projects

-Projects worked on during the free time
+## The following are my projects worked on during the free time pre-2023

 -To deploy the algorithms in Quantconnect you have to use the IDE at quantconnect.com and create a user.
 To deploy WSB strategy, in addition, you need a paid subscription to the Quiver Quantitative Data Set.

 -To deploy the risk adjusted algorithm that increases/decreases exposure based on economic conditions (See economy score) , the link is provided in the algorithm.
 It is possible to add any ETF or stocks to the strategy.

--Link to dropbox file containing predictions for upcoming months stock returns: https://www.dropbox.com/s/dcl5uqdy1sq8gob/finalpredictionsNN.csv?dl=0

 -Source code for web scraping financial website for data on all tickers on Nasdaq100 and S&P500 can be sent on request